slideflow/slideflow/docs-source/source/evaluation.rst

         array([0.84378019, 0.15622007])

-The returned array has the shape ``(n_logits,)``, indicating the whole-slide prediction for each outcome category.
+The returned array has the shape ``(num_classes,)``, indicating the whole-slide prediction for each outcome category.
 If the model was trained with uncertainty quantification, this function will return two arrays; the first with predictions, the second with estimated uncertainty.

 Heatmaps
 ********